freedomofpress/securedrop-docs/docs/admin/installation/firewall_opnsense.rst

 .. _Keeping OPNSense up to date:

-Keeping OPNSense up to Date
+Keeping OPNSense up to date
 ---------------------------

 Periodically, the OPNSense project maintainers release an update to the